ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

   - Location: United States
-  - Cohort type: Prospective **open** cohort of individuals 15 years and older
+  - Cohort type: Prospective **closed** cohort of individuals aged 15 years and
+    older (open cohort if we only examine on age 50+ popualtion)
   - Size of largest starting population: 100,000 simulants
   - Time span: Jan 1, 2011 to Dec 31, 2025 (Jan 1, 2011 to Jan 1, 2021 is a
     10-year long burn-in period)